 Regrettably, like most states, Maryland law does not permit the stacking of insurance coverage.
 Individual recovery of uninsured motorist benefits is limited to the per person limit of the applicable uninsured motorist policies.
 Using the scenario above, the total available insurance coverage is $500,000, not $600,000.
 This is true even if the claim is worth more than the $500,000 uninsured policy, the total recovery from your insurance is limited to $400,000.

 An insurance company's failure to pay the money that is "fair" for the settlement of an uninsured motorist claim is a breach of contract with their insured.
 Accordingly, the three-year statute of limitations governing breach of contract actions in Maryland is applicable.
 But any smart Maryland car accident lawyer - absent a compelling reason - just artificially assumes the general statute of limitations applies.

 Our Maryland personal injury firm has handled hundreds of uninsured traffic collision claims and has dealt with a wide variety of complicated legal issues that arise in these cases.
-We handle only serious injury claims.
+Our underinsured motorist lawyers handle only serious injury claims.
 One of our lawyers is a professor of insurance law who remains particularly current on these issues.
 Our entire team of advocates are extremely are well versed in Maryland uninsured motorist law.

 Our goal is clear and simple: to maximize the amount of money you recover in your case.
 If you want to discuss your potential case, call 800-553-8082 or get a free uninsured motorist internet consultation.Sample Uninsured Motorist Legal Documents